hanecakr/forests2heritage/Session_6.Rmd

 Kévin Liévens^1^, Victor Deklerck^2^, Mélissa Rousseau^1^, Nils Bourland^1^, Hans Beeckman^1^

-*^1^ Service of Wood Biology, Royal Museum for Central Africa (RMCA), Tervuren, Belgium. ^2^ Royal Botanic Gardens Kew, Richmond, Surrey, TW9 3AE, United Kingdom.*
+*^1^ Service of Wood Biology, Royal Museum for Central Africa (RMCA), Tervuren, Belgium. ^2^ Royal Botanic Gardens Kew, Richmond, Surrey, United Kingdom.*

 <kevin.lievens@africamuseum.be>

 Rosewood is a commercial term encompassing hardwood species with a pink to brown heartwood, from different botanical taxa from tropical America, Africa and Asia.
 Rosewoods have often been used for style furniture, interior joinery and sculptures.
 Harvests historically originated from Asia, Central America and South America.
 Today, rosewood species continue to be intensively sought after for furniture, especially in Asia, resulting in high pressure on the remaining populations in continental Africa and Madagascar.
 Especially wood from the Dalbergia and Pterocarpus genus is of particular high concern for forest and species conservation.
 There is evidence that taxa from the latter genus are now being harvested mostly unlawfully and at a rate that could reach economic and biological extinctions in some range States.
 Consequently, many Dalbergia and some Pterocarpus species are listed in CITES Appendixes, making measures of conservation and enforcement of trade regulations dramatically needed.
 Notably because of CITES requirements, those measures ask for identification of the timber to the species level.
 This is not always feasible with classical wood anatomical assessments.
 A approach has been proposed based on DART-FOMS analysis of the metabolites in the heartwood after a wood anatomical screening.
-We discuss this approach with four case-studies of wood identification of historical furniture : an armchair design by Josef Hoffmann in 1901, a virginal built by Henri Van Casteel in 1770, a Chinese table Huanghuali & a batch of rosewood guitars recently confiscated by the Belgian customs.
+We discuss this approach with four case-studies of wood identification of historical furniture : an armchair design by Josef Hoffmann in 1901, a virginal built by Henri Van Casteel in 1770, a Chinese table Huanghuali and a batch of rosewood guitars recently confiscated by the Belgian customs.